Mental Health related deaths

 Lister House Oakwood

-Concerns summary A lack of clear policy for communicating drug alerts when a GP prescribes for a patient not seen directly by them, but by a non-prescriber, risks patients missing crucial medication information.
+Concerns summary (AI summary) A lack of clear policy for communicating drug alerts when a GP prescribes for a patient not seen directly by them, but by a non-prescriber, risks patients missing crucial medication information.

 Lauren Bridges